 Mistake #1: Staying exclusively in Manhattan and not visiting the other boroughs.

 Some of the most iconic sights in New York are in Manhattan: Central Park, Times Square, Macy’s on 34th Street, and so on.
 But there’s so much more to NYC outside of the main island.
-You’ve got DUMBO and a growing arts scene in Brooklyn, Coney Island in Queens, Van Cortlandt Park in the Bronx, and even Staten Island has things to offer — the free ferry ride from Manhattan offers one of the best views of the skyline, unobstructed by bridges.
+You’ve got DUMBO and a growing arts scene in Brooklyn, the many breweries in Queens, Van Cortlandt Park in the Bronx, and even Staten Island has things to offer — the free ferry ride from Manhattan offers one of the best views of the skyline, unobstructed by bridges.

 Mistake #2: Avoiding the subway system and taking cars everywhere instead.

 The public transportation system here may not be as clean or simple to navigate as London, but it does run 24/7 and will take you literally everywhere you could possibly want to go.
 We New Yorkers may complain about it, especially when there are delays, but there’s no denying how convenient and affordable it is compared to a cab or Uber.
 Locals are comforted by the fact that they can go on an all-night bender and still avoid a $50 car-service charge by taking the subway from a bar in the village to their home on the Upper West Side at 4:00 AM.
 Some tourists are wary of the subway system, and most of their reasoning has to do with the fact that it seems confusing with all the “uptown” and “downtown” business and the sheer volume of train lines.
 But taking the subway here is just like anything else; it gets better with practice.
 Once you take it that initial time, you’ll soon understand the difference between directions and come to love how many lines there are.
 If you need help, ask around — we don’t bite.
 Car services can get expensive, a ride on a train will cost you a flat $2.75, and honestly, it’s just faster.